 Once an ashy excuse to mask sub-par beans, dark roast coffee is coming into its own with more specialty roasters giving it proper attention.
 The result is a new breed of dark roasts, featuring vibrant, exotic, and sophisticated flavors.

 You’re probably here because you appreciate the chocolate, nutty, and toasty flavors of a well-roasted dark bean.
 Keep reading for some handy buying and brewing tips.
-Skim through our top eight picks for the best dark roast coffee in 2020 (this guide will cover dark roast beans exclusively.
-For other roasts, read out guide to the best coffee beans here).
+Skim through our top eight picks for the best dark roast coffee in 2020.

 Koa Coffee Estate 100% Kona

 Koa Coffee’s Estate beans are 100% Kona coffee beans, sourced from a single farm, and never blended.
 The dark roast offers aromas of cedar and roasted hazelnuts accompanied by flavors of rich chocolate, toasted nuts, and a bright strawberry finish.

 How to choose the Best dark roast coffee Beans

 The “third wave” coffee movement has revitalized dark roast coffees (1).
 Now a good French or Italian roast can offer no shortage of complexity.
 Our buyer’s guide is here to help you distinguish the best from the rest.

 Please note that this guide will cover dark roast beans exclusively.
 For other roasts, read our guide to the best coffee beans here.